Hareesh108/nextjs-snippets-advanced/README.md

 | `next-layoutsegments`| Use `useSelectedLayoutSegments()` for nesting     |
 | `next-layoutsegment` | Use `useSelectedLayoutSegment()` for one segment  |

+#### Import-only and Use-only Variants

+- `next-router-import` / `next-router-use`
+- `next-pathname-import` / `next-pathname-use`
+- `next-searchparams-import` / `next-searchparams-use`
+- `next-params-import` / `next-params-use`
+- `next-layoutsegments-import` / `next-layoutsegments-use`
+- `next-layoutsegment-import` / `next-layoutsegment-use`

+Guidance: add imports at the very top of the file, keep usages inline where needed.
+If your file already contains many imports, the import-only snippets help you avoid duplications and keep ordering clean.

 ---

 ### 🧩 UI Components